Admission to the LL.M. in Law Programme, European Law Track.

 This course will primarily use primary sources of EU law, as well as academic commentary.
-All treaties, legislation and case law can be found on Blackboard, as well as online (EU: http://eur-lex.europa.eu, ECHR: http://hudoc.echr.coe.int).
-For reasons of copy right protection not all journal articles can be made accessible on blackboard.
+All treaties, legislation and case law can be found on Brightspace, as well as online (EU: http://eur-lex.europa.eu, ECHR: http://hudoc.echr.coe.int).
+For reasons of copy right protection not all journal articles can be made accessible on Brightspace.
 If the reading is not made available you will have to look it up in the library or use the library’s online resources: http://catalogue.leidenuniv.nl/.

 We will not use a handbook, but you may want to refer to any of the manuals below to guide your learning:

 Boeles, P. et. al., European Migration Law (Antwerp, Intersentia, 2014)

 Barnard, C. and Peers, S. (Eds), EU Law (Oxford, Oxford University Press, 2021), Chapters 24 (EU Criminal Law) and 25 (EU Migration and Asylum Law)

 Chalmers et al., European Union Law: Text and Materials, (Cambridge, Cambridge University Press, 2019), Chapters 12 (EU Law and Non-EU Nationals) and 14 (EU Criminal Law)

 Craig and de Búrca, EU law: Text, cases, and materials (Oxford, Oxford University Press, Oxford, 2020), Chapters 12 (Human Rights) and 26 (AFSJ: EU Criminal Law)